 SVA values the wisdom and insight of parents and invites parents to participate in the life of the school.
-We welcome parent volunteers and involvement.
+We suggest that each family spend thirty (30) hours per school year engaged in school activities and have a high rate of parental involvement and support.